aspnetzero/documents/docs/en/Development-Mvc-Core-Docker.md

 ### 3. Running the migrator

-In your `aspnet-core\docker\mvc\` folder, you will find **run-migrator** file to apply migrations for your application.
+In your `aspnet-core\docker\migrator\` folder, you will find **run-migrator** file to apply migrations for your application.
 Running the shell script should have a similar output like below.

 <img src="images/development-docker-mvc/docker-migrate.png" alt="docker-migrate"/>